Vergennes: Little City, Big Heart

 You'll find the elements of both a vital city and neighborly town here.
 The City Hall and Vergennes Opera House‚ constructed in 1897‚ is still the center of Vergennes' business and cultural life.
 The beautifully restored‚ acoustically superb Opera House presents a year-round schedule of jazz‚ opera‚ folk‚ classical and theater performances..

 City Park‚ in the center of the downtown‚ hosts Monday evening summer band concerts, community festivals such as Vergennes Day in late August, and encourages strolling on a summer's evening.
-The park serves as the location for a farm and craftsperson market from May through October.

 Within the three-block downtown area, traditional businesses mix with the new.
 Revitalization has attracted eclectic, locally-owned shops and restaurants to become neighbors of deep-rooted Vergennes businesses.
 Main Street's 150-year old commercial blocks built with local stone and eye-catching window displays entice people to stop and explore.